A glass of warm milk, which you savored while your mother read Dr. Seuss aloud to you at nightfall, is not the soporific we once thought.

 Then scientists uncovered a snag: The amount of tryptophan in milk is quite tiny, a mere 1.27% of its total protein content.

-Actually, a different amino acid – called tyrosine – dominates the digestion of milk.
+Then another amino acid was found – tyrosine – which dominates the digestion of milk.
 Tyrosine happens to be an alertness chemical for the brain.
 When you drink a glass of milk, tyrosine floods your stomach and bloodstream, then wins the race across the blood-brain barrier.
 This discovery turned current wisdom on its ear.

-What about the familiar ‘milk and cookies’ ritual?
-When does it work, when does it not?
-Follow along with the steps between swallowing a food, to seeing its impact on human mood and performance.
+What about the ‘milk and cookies’ ritual?
+When does it work, when not?
+Follow along below with the steps between swallowing a food, to seeing its impact on human mood and performance.

 Each of our dietary proteins – meat, eggs, nuts, milk – has its own blueprint, its own unique arrangement of amino acids.
-An electron microscope reveals that a single protein molecule is actually hundreds of amino acids in length.
-It is like an elaborate edifice of bricks cemented together.
+Electron microscopes depict the structure: A single protein molecule is a long chain formed from hundreds of amino acids linked in precise order, then twisted and knotted to a plan dictated by electrical bonds.
+Think of a protein molecule as an elaborate edifice of bricks cemented together.

 |Total Protein||8.26 grams||100 %|